|

 The size and complexity of the hotel project are undoubtedly among the most crucial factors influencing construction timelines.
 A larger hotel with more rooms, amenities, and intricate architectural designs will naturally take longer to build than a smaller, more straightforward property.

-According to a study by Construction Business Owner, a 100-room hotel can take anywhere from 12 to 18 months to complete, while a 500-room luxury resort may require 24 to 36 months or even longer.
+A 100-room hotel can take anywhere from 12 to 18 months to complete, while a 500-room luxury resort may require 24 to 36 months or even longer.
 The complexity of the design, including features like convention centers, spas, and multi-level structures, can also significantly prolong the construction process.

 Location and Site Conditions